Japanese tourist stranded in Peru finally visits Machu Picchu after seven months

 He already had his entry ticket and permit to enter the UNESCO World Heritage site on March 16 in hand, but that was when the Peruvian government opted to close the site.
 Takayama was stranded.

-Since then, the 26-year-old Takayama, a boxing instructor, has become a local in Aguas Calientes, where he has been renting an apartment for the past seven months.
+Since then, the 26-year-old Takayama, a boxing instructor, has become a local in Aguas Calientes, where he has been renting a small room for the past seven months.

 Although border closures have kept him from visiting other South American countries, he has made the best of his experience by exploring local attractions like Putucusi Mountain and the Calientes Waterfalls.
 He even taught boxing classes to some of the local kids and has made friends in his accidental new hometown.